-There were no adverse or reportable occurrences in 2020.
-Any adverse results from bacteriological, chemical samples or observations of operational conditions that indicate adverse water quality are reported as required and corrective actions taken.
+Any adverse results from bacteriological, chemical samples or observations of operational conditions that indicate adverse water quality is reported as required and corrective actions taken.
+There were no adverse or reportable occurrences in 2021.

 APPENDIX A: SUMMARY OF CHEMICAL RESULTS